recursion-computing/starcel-panda3d/README.md

 This project is entirely open source, so maybe you'll get to the refactor before I do. \
 Feel free to submit any pull request and I might adopt your changes.

+### Planned Features
+*Most not listed here*
+file browser to replace windows explorer and nautilis

+### Other Installations
 Panda3D can be installed from https://docs.panda3d.org/1.10/python/introduction/installation-windows and you may want to include a panda.pth file with the following text at the same level as python.exe if you plan on using an external python environment
 ```
 C:\Panda3D-1.10.13-x64
 C:\Panda3D-1.10.13-x64\bin
 ```

-You can fix your PyCharm IDE syntax highlighting by modifying the builtins file bundled with PyCharm.
+I am bootstrapping this program as an IDE with the PyCharm IDE.
+You can fix the syntax highlighting by modifying the builtins file bundled with PyCharm.
 <details>
   <summary>Something like this, </summary>
   <p>